zetavg/chromium-website/site/blink/launching-features/index.md

 You should also decide if an Origin Trial would help gather significant data for your feature.

-By this stage, you need to have a complete specification available that matches what you have implemented.
-The only exception is if you plan to do an Origin Trial, and expect that trial feedback could change the shape of the API significantly or result in it being scrapped altogether.
-In that case it might be OK to delay writing a specification until the Origin Trial is underway or completes.
-But be careful: writing a good spec can be a lot of work, and producing a good enough spec to meet the shipping bar can take longer than the ~12-16 weeks of an Origin Trial, so starting the spec-writing process too late might delay your feature launch.
+Now that you think your overall design is relatively settled (or just after starting your Origin Trial), if you haven't already, start writing your specification.
+Talk to your [spec mentor](/blink/spec-mentors) about how long you should expect this to take.
+As a very rough guess, estimate at least a month of full-time work, but that can take more calendar time than the 12-16 weeks of an Origin Trial.
+Starting the spec-writing process too late might delay your feature launch.

 Once you have a complete specification, request a [Specification Review](https://github.com/w3ctag/design-reviews/issues/new?assignees=&labels=Progress%3A+untriaged&template=010-specification-review.md) from the TAG (except in the cases noted